amit-a8/learning/README.md

 # learning
-this is for personal login
+this is for personal usage